gilch/hissp/docs/tutorial.rst

     (1, 2, 3)

-Notice the results are the same, but the template quote becomes the code that evaluates to the result, instead of the quoted result itself.
+Notice the results are the same, but the template quote compiles to the code that evaluates to the result, instead of to the result itself.

 This gives you the ability to *interpolate* data into the tuple at the time it is evaluated,